-My sister and I clank plastic cups camouflaging our wine.
+My sister and I clink plastic cups camouflaging our wine.
 We toast.
 We reminisce.
-I watch my daughters’ faces as they replay favorite Uncle Roger moments.
+We watch our daughters’ faces as they replay their favorite Uncle Roger moments.
 We giggle.
 We cry.
 We share things we miss.
-Laughter erupts at something Roger would say.
-Or do.
-Then we sit in companionable silence, watching children play in the grass.
-Listening to the train pull away from the station.
-Feeling and remembering and honoring a man we love so much.
+Laughter erupts at something he would say or do.
+Then we sit together in companionable silence, watching children play in the grass and hearing the train pull away from the station.
+We sit with the feeling and remembering and honoring of a man we love so deeply.

 It’s hard.
 Still.